 When this preliminary assessment has been carried out, a certificate named Certificate of Compliance as described in Annex 5 to this Regulation (hereinafter the Certificate of Compliance) shall be granted to the manufacturer.

-In the context of the preliminary assessment of the manufacturer, the Type Approval Authority shall ensure that the manufacturer has installed the necessary processes to comply with all legal requirements from this which are relevant for vehicle design or production.
+In the context of the preliminary assessment of the manufacturer, the Approval Authority shall ensure that the manufacturer has installed the necessary processes to comply with all legal requirements from this which are relevant for vehicle design or production.

-The Type Approval Authority shall use the model set out in Annex 5 to this Regulation for the certificate of compliance.
+The Approval Authority shall use the model set out in Annex 5 to this Regulation for the certificate of compliance.

 The certificate of compliance shall remain valid for three years from the date of deliverance of the certificate before a new assessment shall be conducted.

-The manufacturer shall inform the Type Approval Authority of any significant change that could affect the relevance of the certificate of compliance.
-After consultation with the manufacturer, the Type Approval Authority shall decide whether new checks are necessary.
+The manufacturer shall inform the Approval Authority of any significant change that could affect the relevance of the certificate of compliance.
+After consultation with the manufacturer, the Approval Authority shall decide whether new checks are necessary.

-At the end of the period of validity of the certificate of compliance, the Type Approval Authority shall, as appropriate, issue a new certificate of compliance or extends its validity for a further period of three years.
-The Type Approval Authority shall issue a new certificate in cases where significant changes have been brought to the attention of the Type Approval Authority or Technical Service.
+At the end of the period of validity of the certificate of compliance, the Approval Authority shall, as appropriate, issue a new certificate of compliance or extends its validity for a further period of three years.
+The Approval Authority shall issue a new certificate in cases where significant changes have been brought to the attention of the Approval Authority.

 Assessment of the manufacturer regarding type approval of a vehicles cyber security processes

-The Type Approval Authority shall not grant any type approval without ensuring that the manufacturer has put in place satisfactory arrangements and procedures to manage properly cyber security processes aspects as covered by this regulation.
+The Approval Authority shall not grant any type approval without ensuring that the manufacturer has put in place satisfactory arrangements and procedures to manage properly cyber security processes aspects as covered by this regulation.

 For the purpose of this Regulation, the manufacturer shall ensure the cyber security aspects covered by this regulation, as defined in part 3 of annex 1, are implemented.